Disk-MTH/Advent-calendar/README.md

 "SmartScreen to protect your computer", this is normal: the .exe files (which I made entirely myself) do not have a digital signature therefore windows defender is in panic.
 (If ever you do not trust my scripts do not go further because you will necessarily need them!
-Moreover you can see their "contents" in the "uncompiled scripts" folder).
+Moreover you can see their "contents" in the "[uncompiled scripts](https://github.com/Disk-MTH/Advent-calendar/tree/master/scripts/uncompiled%20scripts)" folder).

 Once the environment is setup (see below), it will take VERY long to move the folder, so choose a "permanent" location!

-###Use :
+### Use :

 1) Download :

-To start, above the frame containing the code, there is a green button titled "Code", click on it, then on "Download ZIP" (or use this link).
-This will download you a .zip folder which you will need to extract (I recommend extracting to the desktop).
+To start, above the frame containing the code, there is a green button titled "Code", click on it, then on "Download ZIP" (or use [this link](https://github.com/Disk-MTH/Advent-calendar/archive/refs/heads/master.zip)).
+This will download you a .zip folder which you will need to extract (I recommend extracting to a "permanet" location).

 2) Setup :

-(Warning : This step can be very long (depends on your computer)) Then in the unzipped folder find the "scripts" folder and run the "setup.exe" file.
+(Warning : This step can be very long (depends on your computer))

+Then in the unzipped folder find the "[scripts](https://github.com/Disk-MTH/Advent-calendar/tree/master/scripts)" folder and run the "setup.exe" file.
 This will open a window of the control terminal in which you will be able to follow the decompilation of the integrated python interpreter.
 (If you go back to the root folder of the project you can find a "python" folder that has been created).

 /!\ : In case of update, if you recompile the python environment, it will overwrite the old one